-For downstream PSP sessions carrying DOCSIS traffic (pseudowire types PSP and PSP-OFDM) the CCAP-Core SHOULD transmit MAPs and UCDs on the same downstream PSP flow that is assigned to the Expedited Forwarding (46) PHB-ID.
+For downstream PSP sessions carrying DOCSIS traffic, the CCAP Core SHOULD transmit MAPs and UCDs on the same downstream PSP flow that is assigned to the Expedited Forwarding (46) PHB-ID.

 The RPD downstream packet scheduler MUST support at least two QoS queues on which it enqueues packets from PSP downstream flows assigned to the Expedited Forwarding (46) and Best Effort (0) PHB-IDs, respectively.
 The RPD SHOULD provide strict high priority scheduling to the QoS queue for PSP flows assigned to the Expedited Forwarding (46) PHB-ID.